dailypips/suninf.github.com/_posts/2013-12-5-weakptr-in-chrome.md

     return weak_reference_owner_.HasRefs();
   }

-  // Indicates that this object will be used on another thread from now on.
+  // Indicates that this object will be used on another thread.
-  // Do not use this in new code.
-See crbug.com/232143. void DetachFromThread() {
+  // Do not use this in new code. void DetachFromThread() {
     DCHECK(ptr_);
     weak_reference_owner_.DetachFromThread();